akassymbekova/FinalProjectNoSQL/README.md

 The application uses the latitude and longitude obtained from the weather data to display the location of the city on a map.
 This helps users visualize the geographic location and context of the weather data.

+## Database Structure

+## Collections:
+- Products: Stores information about home appliances, including name, price, stock, and description.
+- Users: Stores customer information such as name, email, password, and role (e.g., customer or admin).
+- Admin: Stores information related to the administrators who manage the product catalog and order processing.
+- Orders: Stores user orders, including product details, quantity, and order status (e.g., pending, completed).

+## Product Management Operations

+The application provides CRUD (Create, Read, Update, Delete) operations for managing home appliance products.
+These operations interact with the database to handle products of various categories (TV, Mixer, Washing Machine, Fridge, Robot Vacuum Cleaner).

+- Create Product (/create-product)

+Method: POST
+Description: Allows administrators to create a new product and save it to the database.
+The request includes product details such as name, URL, category, images, and specifications.
+Based on the selected category (e.g., TV, Mixer), the product is saved to the respective collection (e.g., TV, Mixer).

+- Update Product (/update-product/:id)

+Method: POST
+Description: Updates an existing product based on the product ID.
+This route allows the administrator to modify the images of a product.
+The images are passed as a comma-separated string, which is split into an array before saving.

+- Edit Product (/edit-product/:id)

+Method: POST
+Description: Allows administrators to edit an existing product's details.
+The product's category (e.g., TV, Mixer) is used to select the correct collection.
+The details such as name, URL, images, and specifications can be updated.

+- Delete Product (/delete-product/:id)

+Method: POST
+Description: Deletes a product based on its product ID.
+The route requires the category (e.g., TV, Mixer) to determine which collection the product belongs to, and then deletes it from the corresponding collection.